DanielJuravski/heMoji/docker/README.md

 text_2[\t]label_x2
 text_3[\t]label_x3
 ```
-## Transfer Predict
+## Sentiment Predict
 Afterwards you have fine-tuned the model based on your sentiment data, you'll probably want to use it to analyse and predict many others:

-    python transfer_predict.py --data /my_data/data.txt --out /my_data/ --model /my_data/model.hdf5
+    python sentiment_predict.py --data /my_data/data.txt --out /my_data/ --model /my_data/model.hdf5

 Where:
 - `--data` Hebrew sentences file path.
 - `--out` Results dir path.
 - `--model` Trained finetuned model path.

-Will load the model (that was trained in the **Transfer fine-tuning** phase ) and predict the sentiment lables for each line of text in the `my_data/data.txt` file and dump the results to `my_data/` dir.
+Will load the model (that was trained in the **Sentiment fine-tuning** phase ) and predict the sentiment lables for each line of text in the `my_data/data.txt` file and dump the results to `my_data/` dir.
 The results are 2 files `out.txt` and `out.json`.
 > `out.txt`: txt file, where each text is attached with predicted sentiment label.
 >
 > `out.json`: json file, where each text is an instance of its' utf-8 decoded string, the predicted sentiment labels by their order and the prediction probability of those labels.